bostontrader/bookwerx-core-rust/tests/README.md

 When **bookwerx-core-rust** is executed, it must have access to a MySQL server, even during integration testing.
 Please examine .travis.yml to see how we easily we use docker to install and run a MariaDB image that we can subsequently use for testing.

-The testing must therefore have _some_ connection string and _some_ database name.  .travis.yml hardwires some of this and the integration tests will also hardwire suitable values to be compatible.
+The testing must therefore have _some_ connection string and _some_ database name.
+The integration tests hardwire suitable values.
 Given this hardwiring, we must therefore be careful to keep these things in sync.
 I don't like this hardwiring, but it's not obvious to me how we can DRY this.
 IMHO, tolerating this nuisance is simply the best choice.

 KahunaGrande